A global crisis calls for a fresh due diligence and risk management review of your company’s third-party partnerships

 - Do we have a well-communicated reporting process?

-The coronavirus pandemic has created crisis and uncertainty on levels that we’ve never experienced.
+The coronavirus pandemic has created crisis and uncertainty that we’ve never experienced.
 And crises are breeding grounds for bad actors who see opportunity in the midst of uncertainty.
-Ongoing due diligence of third-party partners in times of crisis is vital to safeguard the long-term interests of the organisation and protect it from an increasing number of outside risks.
+Ongoing due diligence of third-party partners in times of crisis is vital to safeguard the organisation’s long-term interests and protect it from an increasing number of outside risks.

 ABOUT THE AUTHOR